Sir Maurice Berkeley1

 M, #27957, b.
 26 November 1534, d.
 26 November 1613

-Henry Berkeley, 7th Lord Berkeley was born posthumously on 26 November 1534.2 He was the son of Thomas Berkeley, 6th Lord Berkeley and Anne Savage.2 He married, firstly, Katherine Howard, daughter of Henry Howard, Earl of Surrey and Lady Frances de Vere, in September 1554 at Kenninghall, Norfolk, England.2 He married, secondly, Jane Stanhope, daughter of Sir Michael Stanhope and Ann Rawson, on 9 March 1597/98 at St. Giles, Cripplegate, London, England.2 He died on 26 November 1613 at age 79 at Callowdon, Warwickshire, England.2 He was buried at Berkeley, Gloucestershire, England.2 His will (dated 20 December 1612) was probated on 2 February 1613/14.2
+Henry Berkeley, 7th Lord Berkeley was born posthumously on 26 November 1534.2 He was the son of Thomas Berkeley, 6th Lord Berkeley and Anne Savage.2 He married, firstly, Lady Katherine Howard, daughter of Henry Howard, Earl of Surrey and Lady Frances de Vere, in September 1554 at Kenninghall, Norfolk, EnglandG.2 He married, secondly, Jane Stanhope, daughter of Sir Michael Stanhope and Ann Rawson, on 9 March 1597/98 at St. Giles, Cripplegate, London, EnglandG.2 He died on 26 November 1613 at age 79 at Callowdon, Warwickshire, EnglandG.2 He was buried at Berkeley, Gloucestershire, EnglandG.2 His will was proven (by probate) on 2 February 1613/14.2

-Henry Berkeley, 7th Lord Berkeley also went by the nick-name of Henry 'the Harmlesse'.2 He succeeded to the title of 7th Lord Berkeley [E., 1421] on 26 November 1534, by writ.2 He was invested as a Knight, Order of the Bath (K.B.) on 28 September 1553.2 On 13 May 1555 he had special livery of his lands, by Royal Warrant, including Berkeley Castle.2 He held the office of Lord-Lieutenant of Gloucestershire between 1603 and 1613.2
+Henry Berkeley, 7th Lord Berkeley also went by the nick-name of Henry 'the Harmlesse'.2 He succeeded as the 7th Lord Berkeley [E., 1421] on 26 November 1534.2 He was appointed Knight, Order of the Bath (K.B.) on 28 September 1553.2 On 13 May 1555 he had special livery of his lands, by Royal Warrant, including Berkeley Castle.2 He held the office of Lord-Lieutenant of Gloucestershire between 1603 and 1613.2 His last will was dated 20 December 1612.

-Children of Henry Berkeley, 7th Lord Berkeley and Katherine Howard
+Children of Henry Berkeley, 7th Lord Berkeley and Lady Katherine Howard

 Citations